 The court may decide not to impose this extra fee.

-The tax authorities are excused from the advance payment of legal fees, which means they will only be notified to pay fees at the end of the case.
+The tax authorities are exempted from making advance payments for legal fees, which means they will only be required to pay fees at the end of the case.

-Each party is responsible for the payment of the legal fees to the court: the court is always paid for its intervention.
+Each party is responsible for the payment of the legal fees to the court, ensuring that the court is always compensated for its involvement.
 However, the winning party may request a refund of the amounts paid in all instances of litigation from the party that lost.

 There are two possible situations to address regarding the possibility of requesting an indemnity if the disputed additional tax assessment is considered absolutely void and/or null.